Arrange a callback

 • In more serious cases, you could also claim for the cost of modifying your home to cope with long-term disabilities.

-To help prove the severity of your injuries, the bus accident claims process requires you to have an independent medical assessment.
+To help prove the severity of your injuries, the bus accident claims process usually requires you to have an independent medical assessment.
 Don’t be too concerned about this though.
 Our solicitors can usually arrange a meeting with a medical specialist at a local venue so you won’t need to travel too far.

 If you’d like us to verify what compensation you might be eligible to claim, please get in touch with an advisor.

-We believe it’s important to have specialist legal support when claiming compensation.
 However, we also know that people worry about the cost of a solicitor.
 For that reason, our solicitors provide a No Win, No Fee service which means you only pay for their work if your claim is won.

 So that you have this in writing, a Conditional Fee Agreement (CFA) will be sent to you if your case is accepted.
 The CFA explains what work your solicitor will do and the criteria that need to be fulfilled before you’ll pay any of their fees.